cpakennedy/cpakennedy.github.io/research.md

 Research Interests
 ======

-My field of research focuses on the analysis of partial differential equations and their applications to geometric analysis and hydrodynamics.
+My field of research focuses on the analysis of partial differential equations and their applications to geometric analysis and mathematical hydrodynamics.

   - partial differential equations
   - water waves